Microsoft-CISL/MLOS/batch/README.md

 Container_scripts:

-    """A directory structure to keep scripts related to benchmark setup or parse that's going to be used in dockerfile
+    """A directory structure to keep scripts related to benchmark setup or parsing that's going to be used in dockerfile
     """
     oltpbench.py
     postgres.py